MostKhalifa/MostKhalifa/README.md

 ## 🚀 About Me
-I'm a recent graduate with a Bachelor's in Computer Scienc with a strong interest in backend development and system design.
+I'm a student at University of Bonn, pursuing a Masters Degree in Computer Science, with a strong interest in backend development and system design.
 I enjoy building things from the ground up — from designing APIs to managing databases and connecting everything with clean, maintainable code.

 During my internships, I worked with Java and Spring Boot in an agile environment, gaining real-world experience in writing production-level backend services.